BioMedIA-MBZUAI/HECKTOR2025/README.md

     --ehr_file /input/ehr.json
   ``` -->

-Each script is ready to run out of the box.
-Just point it at your data directory and checkpoint folder to get started experimenting on that task.

 ---
 > **Baseline Notice:**
 > This structure and the sample scripts are provided as a **baseline** to help you get started.
 You are **not required** to follow this exact layout or use the provided models.
-Feel free to reorganize files, swap in your own approaches, or design your own workflow that best suits your development style.

 ---
-# ⚙️ Environment Setup & Baseline
+# ⚙️ Environment Setup

 1. **Checkout main branch**